KiliLoje/ebsrc-scanner/README.md

 # ebsrc scanner

 A small script to scan ebsrc-to-listing.

-This is pure spaghetti code.
-And there is like no comments at all for now so yeah...
-I'll likely add a few more comments soon
+This is pure spaghetti code, good luck to anyone wanting to modify this (tho it's a single file project, it shouldn't be *that* hard)

 ---